elastic/connectors/docs/DEVELOPING.md

 This connector is available as a **connector client** from the **Python connectors framework**.
 To use this connector, satisfy all [connector client requirements](https://www.elastic.co/guide/en/enterprise-search/master/build-connector.html).

-This connector is in **beta** and is subject to change.
+This connector is in **technical preview** and is subject to change.
 The design and code is less mature than official GA features and is being provided as-is with no warranties.
 Beta features are not subject to the support SLA of official GA features.

 ### Usage